-AWS Ground Station enables you to control and ingest data from orbiting satellites without having to buy or build satellite ground station infrastructure.
-AWS Ground Station does this by integrating the ground station equipment like antennas, digitizers, and modems into our AWS Regions around the world.
-It’s as easy as onboarding your satellites and scheduling time to communicate with them.
+AWS Ground Station lets you control and ingest satellites data without having to buy or build satellite ground station infrastructure.
+AWS Ground Station integrates ground station equipment like antennas, digitizers, and modems into our AWS Regions around the world so all you have to do is onboard your satellites and schedule time to communicate with them.
 If needed, you can use Digital Intermediate Frequency (IF) delivery and bring your own modem.
 You can conduct all of your satellite operations on the AWS Cloud, including storing, processing, and delivering your satellite data.
 Or you can use AWS Ground Station to downlink your satellite data and transport it to your own ground infrastructure for processing and delivery.

 Schedule satellites and download data using AWS services